browserengineering/book/book/html.md

 angle brackets.
 Fix the lexer so that this is supported properly.
 Hint: the current lexer is a finite state machine, with two states (determined by `in_tag`).
 You'll need more states.

+*Syntax Highlighting:* Implement the `view-source:` protocol as in [Chapter 1](http.md#exercises), but make it syntax-highlight the source code of HTML pages.
+Keep source code for HTML tags in a normal font, but make text contents bold.
+If you've implemented it, wrap text in `<pre>` tags as well to preserve line breaks.
+Use your browser's HTML lexer to implement the syntax highlighter.